Quantitative and Approximate Monitoring: Monitorable Quantitative Properties

 \begin{proposition} For all quantitative properties $p$ and $q$ on a numerical value domain, if $p$ and $q$ are (universally, existentially, or approximately) monitorable from below (resp.\ above), then $p+q$ and $p \cdot q$ are approximately monitorable from below (resp.\ above). \end{proposition}

-However, monitorability from below is preserved under any continuous function on a complete lattice \cite{Weihrauch87}.
+However, monitorability is preserved under any monotonically increasing continuous function on value domains that are totally ordered.

-\begin{proposition} For all quantitative properties $p$ on a complete lattice $\D$ and continuous functions $\pi$ on $\D$, if $p$ is universally (resp.\ existentially; approximately) monitorable from below, then $\pi(p)$ is also universally (resp.\ existentially; approximately) monitorable from below. \end{proposition}
+\begin{proposition} Let $\D$ be a totally-ordered value domain.
+Consider a quantitative property $p : \Sigma^\omega \to \D$ and a monotonically increasing continuous function $\phi : \D \to \D$.
+If $p$ is (universally, existentially, or approximately) monitorable from below (resp. above), then so is $\phi(p)$. \end{proposition}